COMPLETE PUBLIC RECORD FROM 1993-2021

-"The 'government of heroic women': childhood, discipline, and the discourse of poverty," forthcoming in Bildungsgeschichte – International Journal for the Historiography of Education (2017).
+"The 'government of heroic women': childhood, discipline, and the discourse of poverty - 'Kontrolle durch heroische Frauen': Kindheit, Disziplin und der Armustsdiskurs," in Bildungsgeschichte – International Journal for the Historiography of Education vol. 7, no. 2 (2017): 173-190.

 "Childhood as Discourse," in Childhood Studies edited by Heather Montgomery Oxford Bibliographies On-line (Oxford University Press, 2016).

-Childhood: History & Critique - Season 2 - Circulating to 1,800 scholars on H-Childhood and permanently available through the website of the Society for the History of Children and Youth, the second season of CHC was a collaboration of 7 episodes with Ning de Coninck-Smith and Martin Woodside.
+Childhood: History & Critique - Season 2 - You can find the audio portion CHC by searching for "SHCY" on itunes, google play, or where ever you get your podcasts.
+This multimedia series circulating to 1,800 scholars on H-Childhood; visual and textual dimensions are permanently available through the website of the Society for the History of Children and Youth.
+The second season of CHC was a collaboration of 7 episodes with Ning de Coninck-Smith and Martin Woodside.
 P. Ryan edited all the episodes, and wrote/hosted the following three.

 S2 Ep6 - "Transnational Youth," July 25, 2016 (pdf)